Watering succulents is one of the trickiest parts of growing them.

 However, wait until they’re about the size of a quarter with well established roots before you cut back too much.

-I hope this article has given you a clearer idea of how, when, and how much to water your succulents to ensure they live for years to come!
+I hope this article has given you a more clear idea of how, when, and how much to water your succulents to ensure they live for years to come!